 In some instances, students may feel confident with some subjects and only seek help with one particular area.
 There are courses packaged for specific subject areas, such as math, integrated reasoning, and verbal skills improvement.
 Check out different prep courses here that might offer just what you need.

 Live Online Class

 Now that in-person classes are admittedly risky, a live online class such as an online humanities course would be an efficient alternative.
 It is for students who prefer to experience lessons live led by an instructor.
 It would usually have a set time per week, making it ideal for those who prefer a structure or routine to their learning.
 This type of prep course will oblige you to follow homework and due dates.
 Hence, your current academic load should allow such fixed schedules.

-If you find it hard to follow simulcast online classes, private tutoring might be for you.
+If you find it hard to follow simulcast online classes, private tutoring from a tuition agency might be for you.
 A one-on-one tutorial with an expert could sharpen your focus, adjusting to your own pace.
 Not only does it guarantee a more specific look at your progress, but it also offers more flexibility with the schedule.
 While this could be significantly effective, it often comes at a steeper price point than other options.

 Many senior students might be too busy to have a regular schedule running.
 Hence, self-paced prep courses allow you to have access to study materials anytime, anywhere.
 They offer the same resources, from instructor-led video lessons to practices tests.
 There are also prep courses that allow you to customize your study plan according to your preference.
 The flexibility of this approach makes this almost fit for anyone.

 Who said reviewing couldn’t have a bit of fun?
 If you’re part of the younger demographic or just a fan of a competitive approach, a game-based prep course can be an enjoyable method for you.
 It usually works like your quiz-type mobile game, where it starts with a series of easy categories.
 As you get the right answers, the difficulty of questions increases as well.